eriksonsantos/userManager/README.md

 # userManager

-This working is to showing a modern application using WPF and Mahapps in the MVVM pattern
+This work is to show a modern application using WPF and Mahaps in the MVVM pattern